 – Be prepared to fill out a conflict sheet at auditions (be as specific as possible about conflicts throughout the rehearsal period)

 *Additional audition times may be scheduled ONLY if you are unable to attend the scheduled auditions.
 Please contact Keystone Theatrics Staff at firstname.lastname@example.org, to schedule an audition at least two weeks in advance if this is the case.*

-Rehearsals will begin in December before breaking for the holidays.
-Tech week will be from Saturday, February 15 through Thursday, February 20, 2020.
+Rehearsals will begin around March 2, 2020.
+Tech week will be from Saturday, April 18 through Thursday, April 23.
 No absences will be accepted during tech week or performances.

 Please make sure you can fully commit to the rehearsal period and performance schedule before auditioning.
 You must be willing to make the show a priority.

 Performers high school aged and up are welcome to audition.
-Experienced or first time performers who enjoy acting are invited to audition.
+The show will be cast a little differently than it traditionally is.
+Experienced or first time performers who enjoy singing and dancing are invited to audition.
+Due to the nature of the show, strong singers and dancers are preferred, as the show is sung-through with nearly constant dance numbers.
 All ethnicities are encouraged to attend.

 (All playing ages are just a suggestion and will be adjusted to fit the needs of our casting)

 Obviously his father’s favorite, Joseph early on shows a talent for interpreting dreams and telling the future.
 This gets him into trouble with his brothers when he predicts his future will include ruling over the other eleven.
 However, it saves his life when in Egypt he correctly interprets Pharaoh’s dreams.
 In the end he has risen to a great position of power, but he still forgives his brothers and brings his family to Egypt to partake of the bounty he has accumulated there.